-181. Uncertainty is an intrinsic part of risk analysis1.
+- 193. Uncertainty is an intrinsic part of risk analysis1.
 There can be uncertainty in identifying the risk source, the causal linkage to harm, the type and degree of harm, the likelihood of harm or the level of risk.
-In relation to risk management, there can be uncertainty about the effectiveness, efficiency and practicality of controls.

-182. There are several types of uncertainty in risk analysis (Clark and Brinkley, 2001; Hayes, 2004; Bammer and Smithson, 2008).
-These include:

-- uncertainty about facts: - o knowledge data gaps, errors, small sample size, use of surrogate data - variability inherent fluctuations or differences over time, space or group, associated with diversity and heterogeneity - uncertainty about ideas: - description expression of ideas with symbols, language or models can be subject to vagueness, ambiguity, context dependence, indeterminacy or under-specificity - perception processing and interpreting risk is shaped by our mental processes and social/cultural circumstances, which vary between individuals and over time.

-183. Uncertainty is addressed by approaches such as balance of evidence, conservative assumptions, and applying risk management measures that reduce the potential for risk scenarios involving uncertainty to lead to harm.
-If there is residual uncertainty that is important to estimating the level of risk, the Regulator will take this uncertainty into account in making decisions.

-184. As this is a first in human clinical trial, there is no available clinical bio-distribution and shedding data for this GMO.
+In relation to risk management, there can be uncertainty about the effectiveness, efficiency and practicality of controls. - 194.
+There are several types of uncertainty in risk analysis (Clark and Brinkley, 2001; Hayes, 2004; Bammer and Smithson, 2008).
+These include: - uncertainty about facts: - o knowledge data gaps, errors, small sample size, use of surrogate data - variability inherent fluctuations or differences over time, space or group, associated with diversity and heterogeneity - uncertainty about ideas: - description expression of ideas with symbols, language or models can be subject to vagueness, ambiguity, context dependence, indeterminacy or under-specificity - o perception processing and interpreting risk is shaped by our mental processes and social/cultural circumstances, which vary between individuals and over time. - 195.
+Uncertainty is addressed by approaches such as balance of evidence, conservative assumptions, and applying risk management measures that reduce the potential for risk scenarios involving uncertainty to lead to harm.
+If there is residual uncertainty that is important to estimating the level of risk, the Regulator will take this uncertainty into account in making decisions. - 196.
+As this is a first in human clinical trial, there is no available clinical bio-distribution and shedding data for this GMO.
 Pre-clinical data using the GMO and clinical data from similar GMOs have been taken into account in this assessment.

-185. Overall, the level of uncertainty in this risk assessment is considered low and does not impact on the overall estimate of risk.
+The potential for elevated CD40L causing immune disorders is an area of uncertainty taken into account for this assessment - 197.
+Overall, the level of uncertainty in this risk assessment is considered low and does not impact on the overall estimate of risk.